CortexAG/CortexDB-Tableau-Connector/README.md

 # CortexDB-Tableau-Connector

-This is sample prototype for Tableau WDC CortexDB Connector
+This is a sample prototype for a Tableau WDC CortexDB Connector

 This prototype is build with the Tableau WDC SDK v2.3